sikopet/blog/posts/splunk.md

 Basics
 ------

-The Splunk index is the repository for data ingested by Splunk software.
-As incoming data is indexed and transformed into events, Splunk software creates files of rawdata and metadata (index files).
+The Splunk *index* is the repository for data ingested by Splunk software.
+As incoming data is indexed and transformed into events, Splunk software creates files of *rawdata* and *metadata* (index files).
 The files reside in sets of directories organized by age.
-These directories are called buckets.
+These directories are called *buckets*.

 Events are stored in the index (for fast search) as two groups of files: